Governance & Reliability

 Not every AI system carries equal consequence.
 The framework scales by tier.
 Applying Tier 3 requirements to a Tier 1 system wastes resources.
 Applying Tier 1 requirements to a Tier 3 system creates risk.

-Tier 3 — High Stakes Healthcare diagnostics, autonomous systems, financial risk decisions, legal decision support, safety-critical infrastructure, systems influencing democratic processes.
+Tier 3: High Stakes Healthcare diagnostics, autonomous systems, financial risk decisions, legal decision support, safety-critical infrastructure, systems influencing democratic processes.
 Errors cause direct harm.
-Regulatory exposure is high and increasing — with EU AI Act enforcement beginning August 2026, general-purpose AI obligations already in force from August 2025.
-Required: Full framework.
+Regulatory exposure is high and increasing.1 Required: Full framework.
 No pillar optional.
 Independent oversight mandatory.

 How to Use This Standard